prof-rossetti/nyu-info-2335-201905/notes/python/packages/pandas.md

 #> 2       3      c
 ```

-When using a dictionary to create a new `DataFrame`, each key in the dictionary represents a column with its own values:
+When using a dictionary to create a new data frame, each key in the dictionary represents a column with its own values:

 ```py
 import pandas as pd